Dental education throughout the world: India

 Since 2016, NEET (National Eligibility cum Entrance Test) has started for all aspirants – Indian & Foreign.
 No Autonomous University can conduct its own exam anymore.

 Selection to postgraduate courses are through national / state entrance examinations (NEET) and are very competitive.
+There are several short term Hands on courses available in India now as of 2025 for fresh beginners.
 In addition, certificate courses of 2 years duration are offered in Dental Mechanics and Dental Hygiene.